TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-12-03-it-bloggers-deprecate-your-posts-to-stop-spreading-legacy.md

 If time was the only issue, you could just limit Google results to last year.
 But it's not that easy.

 **The old post doesn't mean outdated**.
-One example for all - Matthias Noback, my favorite PHP writer, wrote about [decopuled controllers as services](https://matthiasnoback.nl/2014/06/how-to-create-framework-independent-controllers/) in 2014.
+One example for all - Matthias Noback, my favorite PHP writer, wrote about [decoupled controllers as services](https://matthiasnoback.nl/2014/06/how-to-create-framework-independent-controllers/) in 2014.
 It's still valid and we're just almost getting there now.

 ## How to Make it Right?